graysonhicks/parkary/methods.md

 * search term should be location (using google) geopoint
 * navigate to results route

+### Navbars
+* Check current router
+* Run if/else to determine which navbar to display

 ### Main Header
 * login
   * on click, go to login screen